SYBA-Squad/.github/profile/README.md

    ```
    pip install flask
    ```
+3. Edit the SAVE_FILE variable in main.py to match the path to the config.json file used in the gesture-recognition code
-3. Start the server
+4. Start the server
    ```
    flask --app main run
    ```
-4. Download NodeJs from https://nodejs.org/en/download and complete the setup
+5. Download NodeJs from https://nodejs.org/en/download and complete the setup
-5. In a new terminal navigate to the frontend directory
+6. In a new terminal navigate to the frontend directory
    ```
    cd ../frontend
    ```
-6. Install the dependancies
+7. Install the dependancies
    ```
    npm i
    ```
-7. Run the react application
+8. Run the react application
    ```
    npm install -g serve
    serve -s build